 - Are influencers boosting our business SEO with organic conversations and website links?

 - Are influencer posts giving us more product sales than money spent working with them?

 Effectively monitoring and measuring your influencers and their efforts boils down to having the ability to pull in reliable and consistent reports in these areas (social, SEO and sales).
 Once you have this data, you can measure what each content type and social channel is worth.
 Then, you can compare those numbers with your influencer investment to determine which of your current influencers work best on which social channels, content types, product types, etc.

-All of the insights above can be gathered from Google Analytics.
-For example, the screenshot below shows conversion rates over a one month period.
-Each spike in conversions in the chart below was the result of an influencer giving away product, offering a discount code to their audience, or mentioning the brand in a post.
+All the insights above can be gathered from Google Analytics.
+For example, the screenshot below shows conversion rates over a one-month period.
+Each spike in conversions in the chart below was the result of an influencer giving away a product, offering a discount code to their audience, or mentioning the brand in a post.

 You can always create more advanced reports for your different goals, but at least in the beginning, covering the basics gives you the data you need to know how to proceed with each influencer.

 3 Tips To Understanding if Influencers will Actually be Influential

 You should look at the following three things before putting in the hard work of finding and landing an influencer for your brand.
 But, it’s also something to look at if you want a general way to see if your current influencers are or can start helping your business, as well as what to look for when you’re on the hunt for new influencers to work with.

 Find Out Their Engagement Rate